adityamehra/log-analysis/README.md

 ## Download the VM configuration

-You can use Github to fork and clone the repository https://github.com/udacity/fullstack-nanodegree-vm.
+You can use Github to fork and clone the repository https://github.com/udacity/fullstack-nanodegree-vm or download the repository.

 You will end up with a new directory containing the VM files.
 Change to this directory in your terminal with `cd`.
 Inside, you will find another directory called __vagrant__.
 Change directory to the __vagrant__ directory.